lashifrin/ejabberd-modules/README.txt

 You need to have Erlang installed.

 To use an ejabberd module coming from this repository:
+ - Read the module specific README to see if special steps are needed to deploy it.
- - Run "erl -pa ../../ejabberd-dev/trunk/ebin -make" in the root (usually trunk directory) of the wanted module.
+ - Run "./build.sh" or "build.bat" in the root (usually trunk directory) of the wanted module.
  - Copy generated .beam files from the ebin directory to the directory where your ejabberd .beam files are.
  - Use the configuration file examples provided in the conf dir to update your ejabberd.cfg configuration file.

 For developers
 ==============